 Here’s an easy chicken broth Instant Pot recipe for you!
 2 in 1 meal where you can make shredded chicken + homemade chicken broth you can use and store for later.

-Chicken broth Instant Pot style is super easy!
+Instant Pot chicken broth is super easy!
 Not only do you get homemade chicken broth though, you get extra tender meat you can put into soup, or shred and serve for dinner too.
-An Instant Pot recipe that will be a great base for tons of other meals too.
+An easy Instant Pot recipe that will be a great base for tons of other meals too. (affiliate links present, originally published 3/20)

 How do you make chicken broth from scratch?

 That is what we are going to teach you in this post!
 I bet it is a lot easier than you might think AND you can freeze it for future dishes as well.
-All you need are some chicken pieces, vegetables and some seasonings.
-Then you can make a batch of our Instant Pot chicken noodle soup and lots more!
+If you have ever tried to boil a whole chicken you have essentially done the same thing, but takes a lot longer.
+All that liquid it cooks in is essentially broth, ready to store!

 - I like this way personally because you can use the boiled meat in a recipe too, not just the juices.